cybrneon/master-thesis/A_INSPIRATION/2024-04-15/Design_Research_Questions.md

 - **UI Design**
 User interface (UI) design or user interface engineering is the design of user interfaces for machines and software, such as computers, home appliances, mobile devices, and other electronic devices, with the focus on maximising usability and the user experience.

+- **Skeuomorphism**
+Skeuomorphism is a term most often used in graphical user interface design to describe interface objects that mimic their real-world counterparts in how they appear and/or how the user can interact with them.
+A well-known example is the recycle bin icon used for discarding files.

+- **Flat Design**
+Flat design is a style of interface design emphasizing minimalist use of simple elements, typography, and flat colors.
+Designers may prefer flat design because it allows interface designs to be more streamlined and efficient.

 - **Interaction Design**
 Interaction design, often abbreviated as IxD, is "the practice of designing interactive digital products, environments, systems, and services,   While interaction design has an interest in form (similar to other design fields), its main area of focus rests on behavior.